The p-torsion subgroup scheme of an elliptic curve: Supersingular elliptic curves

 Over perfect fields, there exists only one non-split extension of $\alpha_p$ by itself that is autodual, namely $M_2$ in the notation of \cite[Section II.15.5]{oort}

 Hence the $p$-torsion subgroup scheme of a supersingular elliptic curve is a twisted form of $M_2$.
 In particular, $M_2$ plays the role that $\mu_p\oplus(\ZZ/p\ZZ)$ plays for ordinary elliptic curves.
 Since $\alpha_p$ does not possess twisted forms over fields, twisted forms of $M_2$ correspond to twisted splittings of (\ref{m2sequence}), which are parametrised by $\Hfl{1}(\Spec k, \shHom(\alpha_p,\alpha_p))$, confer \cite[Chapter III.\S6.3.5]{dg}.
 On the other hand, $\shHom(\alpha_p,\alpha_p)\iso\GG_a$ is a smooth group scheme, and hence this cohomology group is trivial for fields by Hilbert 90.
 We deduce that $M_2$ does not possess twisted forms over fields.
+Arguing as above, we conclude that a twisted form of $M_2$ over an arbitrary scheme $S$ of positive characteristic $p$ can be trivialised on a Zariski-open cover of $S$.

 We have thus shown that the questions analogous to Questions (A) and (B) trivially hold true for supersingular elliptic curves: